-2017 was an interesting year for the electric vehicle industry with some major announcements and growing demand for alternatively fueled vehicles, which we hope will continue in the year ahead.
+2017 was an interesting year for the electric vehicle industry with some major announcements and growing demand for alternatively fuelled vehicles, which we hope will continue.
 As ever, here at Zero Carbon Futures, we’re looking forward to the year ahead and anticipating what 2018 may bring for us.
 Who will be the movers and shakers and the people to watch next year?
 These are our thoughts.
 Leave us your comments below and tell us what you would add.

 The traditional fuel suppliers: We’ve got our eyes firmly on the likes of BP and other fuel companies in 2018.
 It will be interesting to see what their reaction will be to the moves by Shell to break into the alternative fuel market by buying an infrastructure company and an electric utility.
 How far will Shell go in 2018 and how will their competitors respond?

 Power companies: Ecotricity are still in the lead when it comes to green power however 2017 saw some interesting new entrants into the market with the likes of Bulb causing a bit of a stir.
 It will be interesting to see who will come out top in 2018 and win the favour of EV drivers.

 IONITY: The joint venture of BMW, Daimler, Ford, VW, Audi, and Porsche has the potential to change the face of high-power-charging.
 2018 will definitely show us the extent of their ambition.
 And it will also be interesting to see if other manufacturers come on board to join the partnership.
 This is definitely one to watch in 2018.